NYSED Professional License Verification API avatar

 TierPrice per recordWhat's included

-Basic (licensee_basic)$0.005Licensee name, profession, 3-digit profession code, license number, date of licensure, registered-through date, city + state, deep link to NYSED source page
+Basic (licensee_basic)$0.005Licensee name, profession, 3-digit profession code, license number, date of licensure, city + state, deep link to NYSED source page.
+Best for roster building and discovery.

-Full (licensee_enriched)$0.020Everything in Basic, plus license status (registered / inactive / suspended / revoked / surrendered / expired), school of degree, degree date, additional qualifications, privileges, additional licenses, certificate of authorizations, and enforcement-action history
+Full (licensee_enriched)$0.020Everything in Basic, plus license status (registered / inactive / suspended / revoked / surrendered / expired), registered-through date, school of degree, degree date, additional qualifications, privileges, additional licenses, certificate of authorizations, and enforcement-action history.
+Required for actual license verification — status only ships on this tier.

 A typical run of 1,000 enriched records costs $20.
 The same lookup against a verification-as-a-service vendor costs $500+ and takes a week to onboard.